 Green Flag Trails is a voluntary quality mark and sustainability assessment system for trails.

 Trails with Green Flag status ensures the best possible trail experiences to trail users.
-Trails are however not graded subjectively from good to bad.
-Instead the system centers on the concept of allowing trail users, by supplying detailed information, to make their own informed decisions of the trails they’d like to walk.
+Trails are not graded subjectively from ‘good’ to ‘bad’.
+Instead the system centers on the concept of allowing trail users, by supplying detailed information, to make their own informed decisions about the trails they’d like to walk.

 Green Flag Trails is an accreditation programme that seeks to offer trail users all the information they need to ensure the trail meets their expectations.

 Contrary to other systems that make use of someone’s opinion of what a “good trail” might be, Green Flag Trails allows the user to make his/her very own assessment of what type of trail is preferred, and this helps ensure they have a “good experience”.